Arduino Sleep Modes and How to use them to Save the Power

 LowPower.idle(SLEEP_8S, ADC_OFF, TIMER2_OFF, TIMER1_OFF, TIMER0_OFF, SPI_OFF, USART0_OFF, TWI_OFF);

-There is a library for setting various low power modes in arduino.
-So first download and install the library from the given link and use the above code to put the Arduino in Idle Sleep Mode.
+There is a library for setting various low-power modes for Arduino sleep mode programming.
+So first download and install the library from the given link, and use the above code to put the Arduino in Idle Sleep Mode.
 By using the above code, the Arduino will go into a sleep of eight seconds and wake up automatically.
 As you can see in the code that the idle mode turns off all the timers, SPI, USART, and TWI (2-wire interface).

-To use this sleep mode write the SM[2,0] bit to ‘001’.
-The mode stops the CPU but allow the ADC, external interrupt, USART, 2-wire serial interface, Watchdog, and counters to operate.
+To use this sleep mode, write the SM[2,0] bit to ‘001’.
+The mode stops the CPU but allows the ADC, external interrupt, USART, 2-wire serial interface, Watchdog, and counters to operate.
 ADC Noise Reduction mode basically stops the CLKCPU, CLKI/O and CLKFLASH.
 We can wake up the controller from the ADC Noise Reduction mode by the following methods:

 • External Reset